 Government, Constitutions, Institutions and Governments; Elections and electoral politics; Comparative Politics and Government; Germany; Political Parties, Europe.

 I am registered on the Expert Register of the PSA German Politics Specialized Group and comment on German and European politics.
 My comments have appeared, among several others, on DW, Euronews, CTV News, BBC online, and The Sidney Morning Herald.

 Concept formation and research designs

 At the undergraduate level, I teach:

-Since June 2021, I am a Fellow of the Higher Education Academy (FHEA).
-I previously completed a PGCert in Teaching and Learning in Higher Education (with distinction, 2020) at Oxford University's Center for Teaching and Learning and a SEDA Supporting Learning Award (2017).
+I completed a PGCert in Teaching and Learning in Higher Education (with distinction, 2020) at Oxford University's Center for Teaching and Learning and am a Fellow of the Higher Education Academy.

 I was shortlisted for the 2018 OUSU 'Outstanding Tutor Award'.

 I supervise graduate students on the MPhil in Comparative Government and the MPhil in European Politics and Society.

 Current students: 2